Changelog Generator

 How to choose the right changelog sections

-- Classification reads prefixes such as feat, fix, security, docs, change, remove and breaking.
+- Classification reads prefixes like feat, fix, security, docs, change, remove and breaking, then files each line where it belongs.

-- Release summary gives a short user-facing paragraph and title.
+- Release summary drafts a short user-facing paragraph plus a title to slap on top.

-- SemVer check warns when impact and notes disagree.
+- SemVer check nudges you when your impact setting and the notes don't line up.

-- Release QA reminds you to review migration notes, security wording and duplicate bullets.
+- Release QA nags you about migration notes, security wording, and the duplicate bullets you probably didn't notice.

 SemVer and release communication